 In two weeks time I will be starting a new job.
 Yes, that’s right folks, another one.
 In fact, this will be the fourth job I have had this year.
-I think when I look back on 2018, the archives will be full of memories of being interviewed.
+When I look back on 2018, I am sure the archives will be full of memories of being interviewed.

 The last few weeks have been strange and strained.
-I have felt unable to get into it here, because without knowing what was next, it seemed like self-indulgent whining.
+I have felt unable to get into it here on the blog.
+Without knowing what was next, it seemed like self-indulgent whining.
 Since the summer, I have started, and finished, two new roles.
 For the record, neither of these positions were supposed to be temporary.

-As much as I have tried to reassure myself that these things happen and everyone is allowed to have a run of bad luck sometimes, I couldn’t prevent my confidence from being severely dented.
-The last job ended after only 8 weeks, when my boss told me he didn’t think I was the right person for the job.
-I wasn’t being fired, as such, but there was a clear invitation to resign.
+I have tried to reassure myself that these things happen.
+Everyone is allowed to have a run of bad luck sometimes.
+However, I couldn’t prevent my confidence from being severely dented.
+The last job ended after only 8 week.
+My boss told me he didn’t think I was the right person for the job.
+He wasn’t firing me, as such, but there was a clear invitation to resign.

-As I sat across that board room table, trying to remain composed, all I could think was “he is right.”
-All these years I have been playing a part and now finally I am exposed as the fraud I always knew I was.
+As I sat across from him at that board room table, I tried to remain composed.
+All I could think was “he is right.”
+All these years I have been playing a part.
+Now, finally, I am being exposed as the fraud I always knew I was.
 At least that is what I thought on that fateful Wednesday.

 In the weeks since then, there has been a lot of soul searching and no small amount of tears.
-I honestly did not know if I had what it would take to dust off the CV and try to sell myself again.
-My shame and my sadness were so raw, I felt sure that it would be obvious to anyone who met me.
+I honestly did not know if I had what it would take to dust off the CV.
+To try to sell myself again.
+My shame and my sadness were so raw.
+I felt sure that it would be obvious to anyone who met me.

 Luckily, there’s no better decision making tool than not having a choice.
-Although I wasn’t in immediate danger of ending up on the bread line, I knew I needed to get back to work in short order.
+I wasn’t in immediate danger of ending up on the bread line.
+However, I knew I needed to get back to work in short order.
 A month or two of unemployment was realistically all I could afford.

-Of course, I fantasized about walking away from corporate life and immersing myself into my writing, Zumba and the Podcast.
+Of course, I fantasized about walking away from corporate life.
+Immersing myself instead in my writing, Zumba and the Podcast.
 As appealing as that sounds, it isn’t a viable option right now.
-I am not ruling it out completely, but it’s more of a long term proposition.
+I am not ruling it out completely.
+It’s just more of a long term proposition.

 I realised that I needed to build myself back up again.
-I had to restore my resilience and my energy, and get ready to hear all the nos that inevitably come with job seeking.
+Hearing “no” is an inevitable part of job seeking.
+I needed to restore my resilience and my energy to be able to withstand it.
 I had given myself the deadline of the New Year to try to get something in place.
 As many of you who know me will understand, I am not good as sitting still.
-I am prone to depression and lounging around in a dressing gown will surely set me on that course.
+I am prone to depression.
+Lounging around in a dressing gown will surely set me on that course.
 It was important for me to stay busy.

-I needed a new project, something to take my mind off my current situation and keep my brain engaged.
+I needed a new project.
+Something exciting to take my mind off my current situation and keep my brain engaged.
 Just then, something amazing happened.
-A friend on Facebook (to this day I am still unsure how we are even connected) put up a post looking for someone to help him.
+A Facebook friend (to this day I am still unsure how we are even connected) put up a post looking for someone to help him.
 He needed a writer for his MMA blog.
-I answered his call, even though I know very little about MMA or any sport for that matter.
-For some reason he decided to let me try out.
+I answered his call.
+I admitted knowing very little about MMA or any sport for that matter.
+In spite of my lack of expertise, he decided to let me try out.

 This project turned out to be exactly what I needed.
 It is a challenge for sure.
-I am learning a lot, which I always love and I am getting to meet so many interesting people.
+I am learning a lot, which I always love and getting to meet so many interesting people.
 Under my editor’s guidance I am producing work that I am incredibly proud of.
-I am doing things like driving 220km to attend MMA fights on my own, which I never would have imagined myself doing.
+Doing things like driving 220km to attend MMA fights on my own, which I never would have imagined myself doing.

 All of this started to have an affect on me.
 My confidence began to return.
 I started to feel less useless.
 Furthermore, I figured out that as humans, our capability to reinvent ourselves is infinite.
 If I can step into the role of MMA reporter, what else can I do?
 We are only limited by our imagination.
 It made me feel a lot better about having to sell myself in the job market, that’s for sure.

-I know it is a cliché, but I do believe that sometimes when it feels like everything is falling apart, it is actually falling into place.
-If I had not had such a bad run of employment luck this year, I never would have had these few weeks off to rest and reevaluate.
+It is a cliché, but I do believe that sometimes when it feels like everything is falling apart, it is actually falling into place.
+Had I not had such a bad run of employment luck this year, I never would have had these few weeks off to rest and reevaluate.
 I experienced what was probably my greatest professional fear coming to pass, and I lived to tell the tale.
 That fear won’t have as great a hold over me in the future.

 I also would not have had the opportunity to try something new and the pick up some new skills.
-I have interviewed some people for the site and it has lead me to think about interviewing people for the Podcast, which I don’t know if I would have felt equipped to do before.
-I have shown myself that even at the ripe old age of 37, I can still learn.
-I can still have adventures.
-I can still surprise myself.
+I have interviewed some people for the site.
+This has lead me to consider interviewing people for the Podcast.
+I don’t know if I would have felt equipped to do before.
+It has shown me that even at the ripe old age of 37, I can still learn.
+Adventure is still out there for me.
+I am still able to surprise myself.

 I am proud of myself for walking away from a bad situation.
 The Arwen of old would have gritted her teeth and tried to make it work.
-I am no longer prepared to sacrifice my self-worth for a pay cheque and that is huge.
+I am no longer prepared to sacrifice my self-worth for a pay cheque.
+That is huge.